-Replacement reserves must be budgeted at no less than \$300 per unit per year for senior housing and \$450 per unit per year for all other housing.
+Replacement reserves must be budgeted at no less than \$300 per unit per year for senior housing and at no less than \$450 per unit per year for all other housing.
+A 3% annual inflator may be added at Minnesota Housing's discretion.
 Reserves may be capitalized at an equivalent level if the operating budget will not support ongoing deposits to the reserve.
 If the 20 Year Capital Expenditure Template (refer to Minnesota Housing's Building Standards webpage) indicates a higher amount necessary to address future capital needs, then higher annual deposits, annual escalators to the reserve deposit, and/or a Borrower funded initial deposit will be required.
 Replacement Reserves budgeted at these levels are strongly encouraged for HTC only developments, but Minnesota Housing may defer to syndicator or other lender requirements.